pepelawycliffe/Data_Cleaning_model/README.md

 # Data_Cleaning_model
-upyter Notebooks and datasets for our Python data cleaning
+jupyter Notebooks and datasets for our Python data cleaning